28/03/2014

 Radiation danger and Toxic sign

-The hazard symbol for carcinogenic chemicals. carcinogen is any substance, radionuclide, or radiation that is an agent directly involved in causing cancer.
+The hazard symbol for carcinogenic chemicals.
+A carcinogen is any substance, radionuclide, or radiation that is an agent directly involved in causing cancer.

 This kind of vintage aesthetic for brief?